 Introduces the student to core concepts in pharmacology and the terms, principles and pharmacological concepts related to providing nursing care.
 Focuses on pharmacodynamics, pharmacokinetics, absorption and metabolism of medications in various populations.
 Explores use of herbal medications, vitamins and minerals, actions of medications used for nutritional support and pain relief and therapeutic regimens related to perioperative, maternal/newborn and pediatric experiences.
 Also addresses antiinfectives, CNS and reproductive agents and medications used for bone, dermatologic, eye and ear disorders.
 Contemporary issues, research roles for nurses and the process for drug approval are discussed.
 Prerequisite: Nurs 300.

-Nurs400 Acute Care Nursing I (Medical/Surgical and Mental Health Nursing) 9 hours
+Nurs400 Acute Care Nursing I (Medical/Surgical, Mental Health Nursing and Management) 9 hours

 Builds upon the concepts, processes and competencies developed in Nurs 300 and Nurs 302.
 Focuses upon nursing care for clients in acute care settings who are experiencing alterations in respiratory, cardiac, hematologic and endocrine function.
 Includes nursing care of clients with mental and emotional health disorders.
 Expands physical assessment skills in the nursing areas of focus.
 The nursing process, teaching/learning, clinical judgment and concepts of communication are applied in class and clinical experiences.
 Students are asked to examine legal and ethical issues which directly relate to clients and to apply evidence-based practice in the delivery of holistic client-centered care.
 Clinical practicum occurs in acute medical-surgical and mental health settings.
 Prioritization and management of client care is a major clinical focus.
 Prerequisite: Nurs 302.

-Nurs402 Acute Care Nursing II (Medical/Surgical and Management) 9 hours
+Nurs402 Acute Care Nursing II (Medical/Surgical Nursing and Complex Care) 9 hours

 Builds upon the concepts, processes and competencies developed in Nurs 300 through 400.
 Focuses upon nursing care for clients in acute care settings who are experiencing alterations in nutrition; bowel and urinary elimination; immune and integumentary systems; neurologic, visual, auditory, musculoskeletal and sexual/reproductive function.
 Includes nursing care of clients with gastrointestinal disorders, cancer and burns.
 Physical assessment skills are expanded in nursing areas of focus.
 Nursing process, teaching/learning, clinical judgment and concepts of communication are applied in client care situations and in the management of client care.
 Students are asked to integrate knowledge of legal and ethical issues and to promote evidence-based, holistic client-centered care.
 Clinical practicum occurs in acute medical-surgical and critical care settings.
 Complex care is a major clinical focus.
 Prerequisite: Nurs 400.